DEST-bio/DESTv2/populationInfo/README.md

 # Sample information

+## Description for DESTv2 sample metadata

+## sample metadata
+> `DESTv2/populationInfo/CHANGE_LOG.md` has info on the latest versions and changes between dated versions

+## scripts
+> Several scripts that generate the sample metadata
+>  `DESTv2/populationInfo/scripts/makeJointSampleInfo_DESTv2.R`
+> There are also a bunch of update scripts that fix various naming erorrs or add more info

-## Description
+## Description for DESTv1 sample medatdata
 >  This directory contains scripts to generate meta-data files for the DEST2 dataset.
 The 25Feb2023 version is the most recent and matches with the SNP calls that use the same date
+>
 ## Sample metadata
   > `DEST_freeze1/populationInfo/makeJointSampleInfo.R` generates several files:
   > 1. `DEST_freeze1/populationInfo/samps.csv` <br> Contains collection information (locality, date, SRA accession, weather station ID, etc).
 This is Supplemental Table 1 <br>